This article will help you identify and follow the steps on How to Choose Your Niche successfully.

 You can look at what’s being sold and see if there is a gap – something missing from the market.
 If you see one, take note of it!
 After all, a great business idea will begin with paying attention to what other people are doing and then doing it better.

-So how will you go about choosing the niche that’s right for you?
+So how will you choose the niche that’s right for you?

 First, ask yourself these questions: